 Federer makes sure that he gets a full 10 hours of sleep every night to allow plenty of recovery time to his muscles.

 What Does He Eat?

 Carbohydrates form the key to any tennis diet.
 This is because they provide the most energy for explosive movements.
-However, Roger sticks to eating a diet rich in complex carbohydrates like whole grains, fruits and vegetables because they supply the longest lasting amounts of energy.
-Apart from that, lean proteins, good fats, vitamins and minerals are all part of an athlete’s diet.
-Roger Federer often drinks recovery protein shakes and foods right after a match or workout.
-He always ensures he gets a balanced snack which includes, carbs, proteins and electrolytes.
-This is so that he can stay hydrated and revitalised throughout his matches.
+However, Roger sticks to eating a diet rich in complex carbohydrates like whole grains, fruits, and vegetables because they supply the longest-lasting amounts of energy.
+Apart from that, lean proteins, good fats, vitamins, and minerals are all part of an athlete’s diet.
+Roger Federer often drinks recovery protein shakes and food right after a match or workout.
+He always ensures he gets a balanced snack which includes carbs, proteins, and electrolytes.
+This is so he can stay hydrated and revitalized throughout his matches.

 Are you wondering how to boost your fitness gains?
 Read about how the Mediterranean Diet could help you.